tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 Hi.
 It's been so long that I need to start again.
 I had been working on my React Nanodegree since April.
 I feel like I forgot how to code using HTML, CSS, and JS, especially the positioning and sizing.

+### 09/03/2022

+Hi.
+I was researching a way to do this offcanvas navigation.
+I finally decided to go with Bootstrap for this project.
+So, starting over again.

 ---

 font-family: 'Lexend Deca', sans-serif;